 History of Chesapeake PETS

-What is PETS?
-In late Winter/early Spring every year, similar President-Elect Training Seminar (PETS) events are held by 550+ Rotary districts in more than 220 countries, bringing together more than 35,000 Presidents-Elect.
+Every year in late Winter/early Spring every year, President-Elect Training Seminar (PETS) events are held by 550+ Rotary districts in more than 220 countries, bringing together more than 35,000 Presidents-Elect.
 Although the style, setting, and presentation vary, virtually the same curriculum is offered at each training conference.
 Several years ago, Chesapeake PETS inaugurated a Presidents-Nominee Leadership Academy.
 A one-day event, it started club leaders on their path to the presidency a year early and brought them into plenary sessions with all C-PETS participants for fellowship and to hear outstanding speakers..
 The first PNLA was offered for 20 Presidents-Nominee, who were invited by their district’s Governor-Elect.
 The second year, 40 PNs attended the Saturday event.

 All in all, the start-up vision has been realized: the dream of a Multi-District PETS came true and the leadership of the Chesapeake PETS looks forward to many more successful events where the most important leaders in Rotary – Club Presidents – will be trained.